 One standout success is the Taranagar Herbal Park, built using 93% NREGA funds, with additional support from a socially motivated retiring forester and the local MLA.

 “There was no budget, but we made it work.
 Fencing was done under NREGA.
 The MLA gave funds for tiles and entrance gates.
 Locals installed benches in memory of loved ones.
-Everyone came together,” Dahiya said.
+Everyone came together,” Ms Dahiya added.

 The park now hosts 27 varieties of medicinal plants, walking tracks, and a small herbal nursery.
 It draws around 5,200 weekly visitors and was nominated by the District Magistrate of Churu for the CM Excellence Award.